Click on the department link to go directly to its listing

 SPECIAL EDUCATION DEPARTMENT

-Rachel Bonsky is an Intervention Specialist in the MILES program.
+Rachel Bonsky is an Intervention Specialist in the behaviorally focused unit.
 She holds a BA in Mild/Moderate Special Education with a minor in Disability Studies from Miami University, where she graduated cum laude.
+Ms. Bonsky joined LHS in 2017.
 Before joining Lakewood Schools, she taught at Midview High School.
 RETURN TO TOP

-Alison Breckel is an Intervention Specialist for students in English, Math, Science, History, Computers and Physical Education.
-She has degrees in Special Education and Educational Computer from Cleveland State University.
-Ms. Breckel joined LHS in 2002.
-She coached the girls’ rugby team for seven years and is the current adviser for Student Council, Club Identity and the Travel Club.
+Alison Gliozzi is an Intervention Specialist for students in English, Math, Science, History, Computers and Physical Education.
+She has degrees in Special Education and Educational Technology from Cleveland State University as well as Transition to Work - Vocational Programming from the University of Toledo.
+Mrs. Gliozzi joined LHS in 2002.
+She coached the girls’ rugby team for seven years, ran Student Council for six years, and started and advised Club Identity for five years and currently runs LHS Travel Club.
 RETURN TO TOP

 Sarah Csongei is an Intervention Specialist in the MILES program.
 She graduated magna cum laude with a bachelor's in Special Education Moderate/Intensive Needs from Ohio University.
 She began her teaching career with LHS for the 2013-14 school year.